 This is one of the most important modules in salon POS.
 Operating a salon would mean that you want to keep your customers and get them coming back.
 However, the offer that salons provide is different from restaurants and retail shops.

 Salons usually offer customer loyalty program as a form of service package.
-For example, salons might request customers to purchase a $500 package and afterwards, whichever services customers go for, the payment will be deducted from the $500 package.
+For example, salons might request customers to purchase a $500 package.
+Afterwards, whichever services customers go for, the payment will be deducted from the $500 package.
 Sometimes salon has more attractive offers like purchase a $800 worth of package at a $500 price.
 Or buy 5 sessions to get 1 session free.
 Hence salons need to keep track of which packages have customers purchased and go accordingly.

 Customer Loyalty Program for salons are a bit more complicated as seen above.
-Salons can provide free products that come together with packages or offer bundle packages for customers to try a variety of services.
+Salons can provide free products that come together with packages.
+They can also offer bundle packages for customers to try a variety of services.
 Even for the most standard kind of packages, salons will also need to keep track of the progress of customers.

 Hence a good salon POS system is able to track each customer and the package that they purchase.
 Having a good POS system also helps reduce workload of your staff, reduce manual paper work and increase customer-tracking accuracy.
-In a sense, investing in a good POS system not only helps employees to be more efficient, but also to be able to serve customers better when you have the right information at hand.
+In a sense, investing in a good POS system not only helps employees to be more efficient.
+However it should be able to serve customers better when you have the right information at hand.

 Almost every kind of shop will run discounts and promotions, some even offer vouchers; but for salons, they also offer free trials or special price for first-time customers.
 A good salon POS is one that can help handle all these discounts, promotions, vouchers and free trials.

 Usually, free trials and special price for first-timers are considered as a kind of promotion.
-Such promotions are beneficial to salons as you attract customers with low price barrier and could capture their information details as well for future marketing.
-Moreover, for salons, what’s important is for customers to experience your service, which differentiates yourself from competitors and is what makes customers come back to sign packages with you.
+Such promotions are beneficial to salons.
+It helps you attract customers with low price barrier and could capture their information details as well for future marketing.
+Moreover, for salons, what’s important is for customers to experience your service.
+Therefore it differentiates yourself from competitors and is what makes customers come back to sign packages with you.

-A salon POS can help you keep track of free trials and special prices for first-timers – they are your target marketing group.
-Salon POS can also help you set discount and promotion period so that prices will be back to normal automatically after the date of promotion is over.
-Yet, you can offer manual overwrite of prices for your staff to have the freedom to offer discounts but capped at a certain amount or will require the authorization of managers.
+A salon POS can help you keep track of free trials and special prices for first-timers.
+They are your target marketing group.
+Salon POS can also help you set discount and promotion period.
+Therefore prices will be back to normal automatically after the date of promotion is over.
+Yet, you can offer manual overwrite of prices for your staff to have the freedom to offer discounts.
+However it is capped at a certain amount or will require the authorization of managers.

 Another unique feature about salon POS is the ability to maintain appointments.
 Different from retail shops and restaurants who may require reservations, salons rely hugely on appointment management to maintain their business.

-Customers either book appointment based on their own free time, or they will look at when a particular employee, e.g. hairstylist, is on shift and want to book appointment based on that.
-Employees can also have a clear idea about their own working shifts, such as the working hours and venues, since salon employees sometimes work on rotational basis.
+Customers either book appointment based on their own free time.
+They can also look at when a particular employee.
+For example, hairstylist, is on shift and want to book appointment based on that.
+Employees can also have a clear idea about their own working shifts, such as the working hours and venues.
+It is because salon employees sometimes work on rotational basis.

 Hence, a good salon POS is one that can keep track of both employees’ shift and customers’ appointment.
 Internally and externally, salon owners/managers can maintain the operations of the store smoothly.
-On top of that, some salons will call up or send an SMS to customers to remind them of their appointments.
+On top of that, some salons will call up or send an SMS to customers.
+It reminds them of their appointments.
 An advance salon POS could send automated reminder SMS to customers as well.

-Different from retail shops and restaurants whereby multiple payment mode is enough (e.g. cash, card, Alipay), salons sometimes offer monthly instalments and different payment terms.
+Different from retail shops and restaurants whereby multiple payment mode is enough (e.g. cash, card, Alipay).
+Salons sometimes offer monthly instalments and different payment terms.
 Salon packages are usually expensive, ranging from hundreds to thousands of dollars.
-Some customers may not be able to afford to pay a few thousand dollars at one go and will incline to opt for monthly instalments.
+Some customers may not be able to afford to pay a few thousand dollars at one go.
+It will incline to opt for monthly instalments.

 Therefore, salon POS is able to handle such unique request when it comes to payments.
-You can allow customers to pay a certain percentage first, and then pay the rest the next time they come in for appointment.
-You can keep track of all these payments using the POS system, instead of recording manually which might have human error.
+You can allow customers to pay a certain percentage first.
+After that they pay the rest the next time they come in for appointment.
+You can keep track of all these payments using the POS system.
+Instead of recording manually which might have human error.

-The same concept as multi-store management for retail shops, salon POS should be able to link up back-end instead of operating like an individual store.
-This is for the back-end system to record all information and store in one integrated platform so that information is uniform and can be accessed by staff if required.
+The same concept as multi-store management for retail shops.
+Salon POS should be able to link up back-end instead of operating like an individual store.
+This is for the back-end system to record all information and store in one integrated platform.
+Hence, information remains uniform and you can accessed it anytime.

-For example, a customer might redeem a free trial experience in shop A, she should not be able to redeem the same free trial again in shop B. The POS system should record such information and reflect to the salon staff.
-Or, customer visits shop X once and visits shop Y twice, the POS system should record in total, how many times this customer has come for services – this is more important if packages were signed so as to keep track of how many sessions were used even when the customers visit different stores.
+For example, if a customer redeems a free trial in shop A, he/she should not be able to redeem it in shop B. The POS system should record such information and reflect to the salon staff.
+Or, customer visits shop X once and visits shop Y twice, the POS system should record everything.
+How many times this customer has come for services?
+This is more important if packages were signed.
+Hence it keeps track of how many sessions were used even when the customers visit different stores.

 Another crucial aspect is the management of inventories as well.
 Sometimes, one shop may have surplus of stocks while the other is running out-of-stock.
-Instead of ordering new ones, stocks can be relocated to another shop to be used or sold.
+Instead of ordering new ones, you can relocate stocks to another shop.
 An advance salon POS system should allow all these information to be shared and controlled by the back-end office.

-Pricing for POS system is not fixed and varies.
-Some companies offer free POS for life-time, yet usually such POS system has their own constraints such as very limited functions (suitable for entrepreneurs operating 1 shop with low number of stocks), or they cap at a limit such as only 50 sales invoices can be made per day.
+There is no fix pricing for a POS system, it varies.
+Some companies offer free POS for life-time, yet usually such POS system has their own constraints.
+For example, very limited functions (suitable for entrepreneurs operating 1 shop with low number of stocks).
+Additionally, they cap at a limit such as only 50 sales invoices can be made per day.

 Usually the case is that the higher the price of POS, the more advance functions it has.
 Therefore, large retail companies like IKEA will go for such advance POS system.
 Which POS system to go for, will largely depends on your budget and also the functions required.

 Read this blog – Choosing the right POS Software for your Retail Store.
-If you are planning to buy a Point of Sale System then here are the 7 things to consider before buying a Retail Management System
+If you are planning to buy a Point of Sale System, here are the 7 things to consider.
+It helps you decide better before buying a Retail Management System

 A restaurant POS might have a different pricing than salon POS due to the differences in functionalities.
-Hence when assessing a POS system, one should go for the most suitable system that can cater to your industry needs.
+Hence when assessing a POS system, one should go for the most suitable system.
+It should basically cater to your industry needs.

 Ari POS and Retail Management System is right now available at a special price of USD 49 per User per Month.